CS61D/website/docs/Assignments/react-todo.md

 ---

 ## Overview
-In this assignment, you will be creating a Todo list app (yes, I know, the default project for beginners).
+In this assignment, you will be creating a Todo list app.
 At the end of the project, it should look something like this: [insert example website].

 The basic functionality that you are expected to implement includes:
 - Adding a new Todo item